symfony/symfony/UPGRADE-4.4.md

 Debug
 -----

- * Deprecated the `Debug` class, use the one from the `ErrorRenderer` component instead
  * Deprecated the `FlattenException` class, use the one from the `ErrorRenderer` component instead
  * Deprecated the component in favor of the `ErrorHandler` component